aquasecurity/aqua-helm/server/README.md

        ```

     2. Enable `web.TLS.enable `to `true` in values.yaml
-    3. Add the certificates secret name `web.TLS.secretName` in values.yaml
+    3. Add the certificate's secret name `web.TLS.secretName` in values.yaml
     4. Add respective certificate file names to `web.TLS.publicKey_fileName`, `web.TLS.privateKey_fileName`
        and `web.TLS.rootCA_fileName`(Add rootCA if certs are self-signed) in values.yaml
     5. Proceed with the deployment.